deaththed0g/AC6-FHM-tools/README.md

 Start Xenia with Ace Combat 6 and select a mission and an aircraft.
 Once in the mission, pause the game then run Task Manager and create a dump file.

+Depending on the processing power of your computer, it could take some time for the dump file to be created.
+Once the dumping process is complete, you will find the file in the following path:

+>C:\Users\<YourUsername>\AppData\Local\Temp

 #### Extracting FHM files

 Place the DMP file and Python scripts in the same directory.
 Run the "fhm_scanner.py" (or "fhm_scanner_alt.py", see **NOTES** section) script and wait while it scans the file.
 It will create a folder using the name of the DMP file and dump any FHM file found there.
-Once the process is complete the script will create a log detailing the position of the files detected within the DMP file as well other information.
+Once the process is complete the script will create a log text detailing the position of the files detected within the DMP file.

 #### Extracting the contents from FHM files